 TL: How do you balance your life?

 LM: My Passion Planner is my lifesaver!
 I can write what I need to do every hour of the day, track progress on my to-do list items, and also take notes and strategize on all of the blank space provided.
-In all honestly though, I am still working on making time for my own wellness in the midst of all of my obligations and responsibilities.
+In all honesty though, I am still working on making time for my own wellness in the midst of all of my obligations and responsibilities.
 Sometimes I just turn off my phone and “go offline” – it’s a way for me to intentionally disconnect and focus on me.
 I try to remind myself that everything else can wait.

 TL: Describe your personal style?

 LM: My go to color is blue.
 Blue or black.
-A shirt that has a message, like “I am my ancestor’s wildest dreams.”
+A shirt that has a message, like “I am my ancestor’s dreams.”
 I have one that says, “Phenomenally Muslim” that’s part of the Phenomenal Woman shirt series.

 TL: What inspired you to do what you do?

 LM: My maternal grandpa was the Minister of Health in Bangladesh.
-He passed away when I was two, so I didn’t get to know him, but I grew up hearing family stories about him.
+He passed away before I was two, so I didn’t get to know him, but I grew up hearing family stories about him.
 And that was inspiring to me.
 I wanted to do something similar.
 I knew I wanted to be like him.

 TL: Describe your journey?